django-cms/django-cms/docs/explanation/plugins.rst

 .. seealso::

+    - :ref:`How django CMS is composed <composition>` — where plugins fit alongside pages and apphooks, including the plugin-vs-apphook decision aid.
     - :ref:`Plugins how-to guide <custom-plugins>`

 CMS Plugins are reusable content publishers that can be inserted into django CMS pages